-1. The sign on the right indicates to stop and yield for oncoming vehicles approaching on the road ahead.
+1. The sign on the right indicates that the speed limit is 50km/hour.

 A. Right